Pang E: In Huangfu Mi's Biographies of Exemplary Women

 One morning in late March or early April 179, (Note: Huangfu Mi dated Pang E's killing of Li Shou to the first third of the 2nd month of the 2nd year of the Guang'he era; the month corresponds to 26 Mar to 23 Apr 179 in the Julian calendar.)
 Zhao E armed herself with a sword and set out to find him.
 She encountered Li Shou in broad daylight and stabbed his horse, causing him to fall from it.
 She then fought with Li Shou and killed him, then cut off his head.
 While holding Li Shou's head, she immediately turned herself in to the authorities and asked to be executed.

-Despite awaiting the execution of her act, she was pardoned by officials who were sympathetic to her cause.
+Despite awaiting execution for her act, she was pardoned by officials who were sympathetic to her cause.
 It is said that Magistrate Yin Jia did not want her to be punished upon learning of her circumstances to the point that he was willing to relinquish his office so that she could live.
 Yin Jia was going to resign so as not to judge her, but she refused to be afforded special treatment.
 The people heard the news, and they came in greater and greater numbers, and all supported her.
 The district lieutenant did not dare arrest Zhao E, implicitly advised her to leave Tang County, and forced her to go home.
 Zhao E's insistence on obeying the law earned her many admirers who escorted her home, her legacy was spread throughout the nation and she was greatly revered.

 An amnesty was issued (Note: The annals of Emperor Ling (vol.08) of Houhanshu recorded that there was a general amnesty on 16 Jun 179 (ding'you day of the 4th month of the 2nd year of the Guang'he era), about two and a half months after Pang E killed Li Shou.) thus she was able to escape punishment honorably.
 In admiration of her sense of duty, the provincial authorities set up a stele at her gate while such courage and enterprise displayed by a woman were reported to the court and celebrated across the empire.
 Her son, Pang Yu, also earned a reputation for his courage and loyalty; he was appointed a Marquis within the Passes during the reign of Emperor Wen of Wei.